m10090/minifat/README.md

 - **Basic File System Operations:** MiniFAT supports essential file system operations such as file creation, deletion, reading, and writing.
 - **Directory Structure Management:** The project illustrates the management of directory structures for organizing files.
 - **File Allocation Techniques:** MiniFAT showcases file allocation techniques, demonstrating how files are stored and accessed within the file system.
-- **Error Handling:** The simulation includes error handling mechanisms to manage various scenarios, such as disk full conditions or file not found errors.
 - **Command-Line Interface:** Users can interact with MiniFAT through a simple command-line interface, providing a hands-on experience of working with the file system.

 ## Purpose